nightwatchjs/nightwatch-docs/docs/api/chrome/index.md

 When using ChromeDriver or EdgeDriver it is now possible to execute commands via the [Chrome DevTools protocol](https://chromedevtools.github.io/devtools-protocol/).

-Here's the full list of commands available on the `chrome` namespace on the `browser` object:
+Here's the full list of commands available on the `.chrome` namespace on the `browser` object:

 **browser.chrome:**